Top 10 Most Bizarre Foods in the World

 Places eaten: Vietnam, China, Philippines, Indonesia, and some West African/Pacific countries

-It's possible that they have been hunted as food since the prehistoric times - mostly in the Pacific regions.
-Fruit bats usually have a taste resembling of chicken.
-Although eating bats can come with risks, such as neurological diseases.
+It's possible that they have been hunted as food since prehistoric times, mostly in the Pacific regions.
+Fruit bats usually have a taste reminiscent of chicken.
+However, consuming bats can come with risks, such as neurological diseases.
 It's speculated that both Ebola viruses and coronaviruses may have originated from these animals.

 3 Century Eggs

-Also known as hundred-year-eggs as the name suggests, although they can be also called thousand-year-eggs.
-Preserved by using a mixture of clay, wood ash, and salt, century eggs are usually eaten in China.
-It's commonly thought that these eggs are rotten due to their "age", but contrary to this belief it's perfectly safe to eat due to it being long preserved.
-The eggs contain a unique rich texture when eaten, but it's recommended to pair it with other foods and condiments like soy sauce; it's an acquired taste for many.
+Also known as hundred-year-eggs, although they are sometimes called thousand-year-eggs.
+Preserved with a mixture of clay, wood ash, and salt, century eggs are usually eaten in China.
+Contrary to the belief that these eggs are rotten due to their age, they are perfectly safe to eat because they are long preserved.
+They contain a unique rich texture, but it is recommended to pair them with other foods and condiments like soy sauce.
+It's an acquired taste for many.

 4 Escargot

-Places eaten: French, Spain, Portugal, Italy, African countries such as, Morocco, Albania, and most Asian (especially Southeast Asian countries) such as Philippines, and Indonesia.
+Places eaten: France, Spain, Portugal, Italy, African countries such as Morocco, Albania, and most Asian (especially Southeast Asian countries) such as the Philippines, and Indonesia.

 Escargot is known to have a considerable amount of protein when eaten.
-In France they are usually served with butter, parsley, garlic, which makes the taste resemble more like clams or depending on the sauce you put into it.
+In France, they are usually served with butter, parsley, and garlic, which makes the taste more similar to clams or depends on the sauce you use.

 5 Beondegi

-Plenty of people see this kind of food to be disgusting due to its appearance in first glance, but apparently this is a popular street food in South Korea which consists of silkworm pupae.
+Many people find this food disgusting at first glance, but it is a popular street food in South Korea consisting of silkworm pupae.
 Beondegi literally translates to "pupa" in English.
-If you've been in South Korea fat chances are you've probably encountered someone offering you this food.
-It has a nutty texture and it's usually either steamed or boiled with soy sauce.
+If you've been in South Korea, there's a good chance you've encountered someone offering you this food.
+It has a nutty texture and is usually either steamed or boiled with soy sauce.
 Delicious?
 Probably not.

 6 Fried Rattlesnake